Wyandot County Humane Society: A Legacy of Compassion

 To support the Wyandot County Humane Society’s ongoing work, consider:

-• Attending a Bingo night at 995 E. Wyandot Ave., Upper Sandusky.
+• Attending a Bingo Night at 995 E. Wyandot Ave., Upper Sandusky — a fun way to give back to the animals.

-• Adopting or fostering a shelter or equine rescue animal.
+• Adopting or fostering a shelter pet or equine rescue animal in need of a loving home.

-Every act of kindness strengthens this legacy of compassion — ensuring that every cat, dog, horse, and wild creature in need has a place to call home.
+Every act of compassion helps ensure that every cat, dog, horse, and wild creature in Ohio has a safe place to call home.

 Source: Sandusky Register